rebeccalim20/IDAssignment1/README.md

 - latest album and their videos .

 - For company ,public :
-- looking for a band for booking regarding of their own  concert  and  allwing the company to view their past work , musics contacting with the band regarding on their interest by contacting with the band .
+- looking for a band for booking regarding of their own  concert  and  allowing the company to view their past work , musics contacting with the band regarding on their interest by contacting with the band .

 - By building the website it will be able to cater to its target audience  and allowing the user to be interested in the work that they had.